JavadMokhtari/DigitalImageProcessing/ImageMosaics/README.md

    python main.py /PATH/TO/main_image.jpg /PATH/TO/dataset_folder --crop_size 15 --save_res False
    ```

    Replace `/PATH/TO/main_image.jpg` with the path to your main image file, and `/PATH/TO/dataset_folder` with the path to your dataset folder.
+This folder should contains all images that you want to use in main image.
 The `--crop_size` option specifies the desired size of the cropped tiles (default: 20), and the `--save_res` option indicates whether to save the resulting image.

 4. The script will generate the image mosaic using the provided main image and dataset.
 If the `--save_res` option is specified, the resulting image will be saved as `mosaic.jpg` in the current directory.
 Otherwise, the resulting image will be displayed.